MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-28-why-i-removed-continue-from-grug.md

 ### What about `break`?

 The `break` keyword will stay.
 Unlike `continue`, `break` doesn't have a major footgun.
 While not strictly essential for performance, since developers can always extract a search loop into a helper function to `return` early, keeping `break` reduces the need for these splits.
-This preserves [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/) and makes it easier to write performant code immediately (e.g., stopping an inventory search the moment a target item is found).
+This preserves [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/) and makes it easier to write performant code immediately (e.g., stopping an inventory search the moment a target item is found):

 ```grug
 slot: number = 0